This foolproof Vodka All Butter Pie Crust is flakey and buttery! It is the solution to all your pie crust woes!

 The additional moisture from the vodka will make this feel like a wetter dough and your first inclination might be to panic, but don’t worry it will all work out in the end!
 Trust me.
 I’ve got you.

-Do not be fooled by the name, in reality the same rules apply as my other All Butter Pie Crust.
-In any case, we are going to revisit them just as a refresher.
-Feel free to skip them though if you’re already a pie crust ninja!
+Do not be fooled by the name, the same rules apply as my other All Butter Pie Crust.
+We are going to revisit them just as a refresher.
+Feel free to skip them if you’re already a pie crust ninja!

 The 3 Cardinal Rules for Pie Crust